Beside Kyoto Attractions, you may want to check out other relevant articles:

 2. Kiyomizu Temple (清水寺)

-Kiyomizu-dera was built on the site of the Otowa Waterfall in 778 by the Tokugawa Iemitsu.
-The temple was built before Kyoto became the capital of Japan.
+Kiyomizu-dera was originally founded in 778 on the site of the Otowa Waterfall.
+The temple was established long before Kyoto became the capital of Japan.

-The temple has burned down many times.
-Most of the current buildings were rebuilt by the 3rd Shogun Tokugawa Iemitsu in the early Edo period (1631 to 1633).
+Over the centuries, Kiyomizu-dera has been destroyed by fire multiple times.
+Most of the current buildings were reconstructed by the third shogun, Tokugawa Iemitsu, during the early Edo period (1631–1633).

 How to Get to Kiyomizu Temple